 4. External Cookies – Cookies of the Administrator’s partners, saved via the Service's website.

 5. Service – the website where the Administrator runs the Service.

-6. Device – an electronic device using which the User gains access to the Service’s website.
+6. Device – an electronic device via which the User gains access to the Service’s website.

-7. User – an entity to whom, in line with the Rules and the provisions of law, services may be rendered electronically or with whom a Contract on rendering electronic services.
+7. User – an entity to whom, in line with the rules and the provisions of law, services may be rendered electronically or with whom a Contract on rendering electronic services was concluded.

 1. The Cookies used by the Administrator are safe for the User’s Device., In particular, it is not possible for viruses or other unwanted software or malware to gain access to the Users’ Devices.
 These files make it possible to identify the software used by the User and adjust the Service individually to each User.
 Cookies usually contain the name of the domain they come from, the time they will be stored on the Device and their value.

 2. The Administrator uses two types of Cookies:

 a) Session cookies: are stored on the User’s Device and stay there until the session of the given browser ends.
 The saved information is then permanently erased from the Device’s memory.
 The system of session Cookies does not make it possible for retrieving any personal data nor any confidential information from the User’s Device.